-MS Plan I (Thesis): Students who intend to complete an MS Thesis must formally establish a committee of three ladder faculty.
-At least two of members must be from the ME department.
-A Nomination of Thesis Committee Form must be completed and filed with the Graduate Division and the ME Graduate Program Advisor no later than one month prior to filling.
-The Nomination form can be found here:
+• MS Plan I (Thesis): Students who intend to complete an MS Thesis must formally establish a committee of three ladder faculty.
+At least two of the members must be from the ME department.
+The nomination of the committee is done via Create Committee workflow in GradPoint Students.
+This workflow facilitates the nomination process by checking that the committee meets the Seanta Regulation minimums, collecting committee member and departmental approvals, and formally recording the committee with the Graduate Division.